asavinov/bistro/README.md

         myKey1, myKey2
 );
 ```
-(Currently, only key columns can be used in a where-function.)
+(Currently, only key columns can be used in where-functions.)

 ### Project columns

-*Project columns* are also a means of populating tables.
+*Project* columns are also a means of populating tables.

 > A project column is similar to link columns but in addition it will append a new record to the linked table if it has not been found